 Residency based on financial capability

-Residence Rights of family members
+Residence Rights of family members of EU citizens

 - Spouse or civil partner